SE Texas

 Tropical Waves

-Another eastern Atlantic tropical wave is along 35W, from 14N southward, moving west around 10 kt.
-No significant convection is noted at this time.
+A Caribbean tropical wave is along 76W from 20N southward, moving west at 5 to 10 kt.
+No significant convection is observed with this wave.

 Monsoon Trough/ITCZ